bioklab/UBS93/README.md

+This repository hosts the R code for the manuscript "Single-cell molecular subtyping reveals novel intratumor heterogeneity in human Basal-like breast cancer".

-paper: all the R code used to generate figures
+paper: all the R code used to generate figures of the manuscript.

-UBS93: the source and example code of UBS93 classifier only
+UBS93: the source and example code of UBS93 classifier only.